-Chemicals such as insecticides, herbicides, fungicides and fuels are commonly handled on farms.
+Chemicals such as insecticides, herbicides, fungicides, veterinary chemicals and fuels are commonly handled on farms.
 These chemicals can be dangerous and need to be handled and stored with care.

 Always store chemicals in a safe place and don’t store or mix chemicals in an unlabelled container.

-Because farms are often homes as well as workplaces, the chance for contact with chemicals is increased.
-There is also the possibility that chemical matter is taken back into the home, for example on clothing or footwear.
+Because farms are often homes as well as workplaces, potential contact with chemicals by all family members is increased.
+There is also the possibility that chemical matter/residue is taken back into the home, for example on clothing or footwear.